-In Re Samsung C&T Corporation [2017] FCA 1169, Justice Gilmour of the Federal Court of Australia denied an application to issue a subpoena in a Singapore-seated arbitral proceeding on the grounds that the Federal Court did not have jurisdiction - relying on a narrow interpretation of sections 22A and 23 of the IAA.

-Referring to the language of the provisions, their context, and other explanatory materials, his Honour concluded that the power of the Federal Court to issue a subpoena was limited to any case in which arbitral proceedings were conducted in a State or Territory of Australia, not a foreign seat.
+As discussed in chapter 5, in Re Samsung C&T Corporation [2017] FCA 1169, Gilmour J of the Federal Court of Australia denied an application to issue a subpoena in a Singaporeseated arbitral proceeding on the grounds that the Federal Court did not have jurisdiction - relying on a narrow interpretation of sections 22A and 23 of the IAA.
+Referring to the language of the provisions, their context and other explanatory materials, his Honour concluded that the power of the Federal Court to issue a subpoena was limited to any case in which arbitral proceedings were conducted in a state or territory of Australia, not a foreign seat.

-This decision has received mixed reactions in subsequent commentary.
-The last since been publicised that, in the course of the same arbitral proceeding, the Western Australian Supreme Court took the opposite view (albeit in an unreported decision), and ultimately issued subpoenas to assist the taking of evidence in a Singapore-seated arbitration.
-The
+This decision has received mixed reactions in subsequent commentary.84 It has since been publicised that, in the course of the same arbitral proceeding, the Western Australian Supreme Court took the opposite view (albeit in an unreported decision), and ultimately issued subpoenas to assist the taking of evidence in a Singapore-seated arbitration.85

-Separately from the application of section 23 of the IAA, parties may be able to seek much the same assistance from Australian courts in relation to foreign arbitral proceedings by resort to the Hague Convention of 18 March 1970 on the Taking of Evidence Abroad in Civil or Commercial Matters (Hague Convention).77
+Separately from the application of section 23 of the IAA, parties may be able to seek much the same assistance from Australian courts in relation to foreign arbitral proceedings by resort to the Hague Convention of 18 March 1970 on the Taking of Evidence Abroad in Civil or Commercial Matters (Hague Convention).86

-Article 1 of the Hague Convention provides that a 'judicial authority' of one Contracting State may send a Letter of Request to the 'competent authority' of another Contracting State in order to facilitate the taking of evidence.78

-This provision is given force and operation in all Australian States and Territories through statutes and procedural rules identifying the relevant 'judicial authorities' (typically, State and Territory Supreme Courts) and empowering them to issue Letters of Request.79
+Article 1 of the Hague Convention provides that a 'judicial authority' of one Contracting State may send a Letter of Request to the 'competent authority' of another Contracting State in order to facilitate the taking of evidence.87 This provision is given force and operation in all Australian states and territories through statutes and procedural rules identifying the relevant 'judicial authorities' (typically, state and territory supreme courts) and empowering them to issue Letters of Request.88

-In this way, the supervisory court is able to act on behalf of the arbitral tribunal in circumstances where the latter would not amount to a 'judicial authority' under the Hague Convention.
-80 It ought to be kept in mind, however, that the court is not a 'mere rubber stamp' - it will retain a discretion whether or not to issue a subpoena, even where the arbitral tribunal has permitted the party to apply to the court for such assistance.
-81
+In this way, the supervisory court is able to act on behalf of the arbitral tribunal in circumstances where the latter would not amount to a 'judicial authority' under the Hague Convention.89 It ought to be kept in mind, however, that the court is not a 'mere rubber stamp' - it will retain a discretion whether or not to issue a subpoena, even where the arbitral tribunal has permitted the party to apply to the court for such assistance.90